 You just need to ensure that your targeting is sound, your language appeals to your ideal candidates, and that you have a solid Applicant Tracking System (ATS) in place to handle the larger influx of applicants.

 But where to post?
-Here’s a round-up of the top international job boards in 2021.
+Here’s a round-up of the top international job boards.

 When it comes to choosing an international job board, there are two key considerations to keep in mind: reach and cost.
 Depending on your resources, you may have to pick and choose which, and how many, international job sites you target.